 - WeCreate, built in the ecovillage with local, national and EU funding.
 The centre offers co-working, shared workspaces for local businesses, entrepreneurs and projects.
 There are future plans and space for a community kitchen.
 WeCreate also runs courses for colleges has been accredited as a ‘Discover Primary Science and Maths’ centre by Science Foundation Ireland (SFI) allowing visiting schools claim credits towards SFI awards.

 - Fabrication Laboratory (FabLab) – the only community-based FabLab in Ireland – established by two ecovillage members.
 It is part of the worldwide network of FabLabs allowing the manufacture of almost anything through downloading plans and using computers to make the products.

 - RiotRye wood-fired bakery and bread school located in the eco-village

 - Cultivate, an educational NGO specialising in community resilience, permaculture and sustainability

 - FEASTA, the Foundation for the Economics of Sustainability

-- Cloughjordan Arts, currently working on the Cloughjordan Community Amphitheatre, a multi-purpose facility with a 300-audience capacity, which will be capable of staging a diverse range of cultural events.
-Due to open in April 2017.
+- Cloughjordan Community Amphitheatre – a multi-purpose facility with a 300-audience capacity, which will be capable of staging a diverse range of cultural events.

 - Cloughjordan CoHousing.

-- VINE (Village Internet Network Engineering) provides internet and telephone services to ecovillage residents
+- E-VINE (Village Internet Network Engineering) provides internet and telephone services to ecovillage residents

 In these ways the ecovillage is the centre of extensive economic activity generating livelihoods and drawing many visitors to the locality and encouraging more businesses to locate in Cloughjordan.
 At the heart of sustainable living is the ability to generate sufficient income to live well within the ethic of sharing and mutual support.